Everything You Need to Know About Brussels Sprouts

 Traditionally, many of us prepare Brussels sprouts by boiling them.
 However, there is a multitude of ways to get these high fibre and vitamin rich gems into our diet.
 Brussels sprouts can be roasted, grilled, stir-fried, used in a stew, simmered, steamed, sautéed for a hot side dish or even shredded, raw for a salad.

-How to Select Brussels Sprouts:
+How to Select and Store Brussels Sprouts:

 Keep your Brussels sprouts in the refrigerator unwashed and in a closed plastic bag.
 They are best consumed within the week.
 The longer they are stored, the stronger their flavour will become.